A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Vitamins and minerals are essential nutrients that the body cannot produce on its own.
-They must be obtained from the diet in order to maintain good health.
-Vitamins are organic compounds that are required in small amounts for the body to function properly.
-Minerals are inorganic elements that are also required in small amounts for the body to function properly.
+Vitamins and minerals are essential micronutrients that the body cannot synthesize in sufficient quantities.
+They must be obtained from the diet to maintain good health.
+Vitamins are organic compounds, while minerals are inorganic elements; both are required in small amounts for various bodily functions.

 Basic Concepts